This recession will be different.

 Recessions are a certainty—only the timing and depth are hard to predict

 One need only look to past recessions to see what doesn’t work.
 Companies typically got caught in three traps.
 Some took a burn-the-furniture approach: Assuming that aggressive, across-the-board cost cutting would get them through the downturn, they slashed R&D budgets, for example, or they cut spending on sales and marketing activities that were key to growth, or they let go of valuable talent and ruled out acquisitions.
-Other companies made a misguided spray-and-pray move, straying from the company’s core by betting on everything in a desperate bid for growth.
+Other companies made a misguided 'try everything' move, straying from the company’s core by betting on everything in a desperate bid for growth.
 And some companies simply waited too long before acting, so they were late to the party.
 The reality is that such a reactive approach is the wrong answer.
 Our research has found that companies usually make more dramatic and sustainable gains and losses during a downturn than during stable periods (see Figure 2).

 There is more movement in company performance to capitalize on during a downturn than during a stable period